LostInBrittany/example-polymer-complex-databinding/README.md

-## example-polymer-array-binding
+## example-complex-databinding

-A quick example of array data binding on Polymer
+A quick example of some comples data binding on Polymer

 ![Screenshot](./screenshot.png)